microsoft/kanagawa/README.md

 ### Open Source
 This repository provides the Kanagawa language, compiler toolchain, and libraries.
 We welcome contributions from hardware designers, language researchers, and anyone curious about pushing hardware programming forward.

+### A note about licensing

+The Kanagawa compiler, library, documentation and all components, with the exception of sandcastle, are licensed under the MIT License.
+See LICENSE and NOTICE.md in the root of the enlistment for further details.

+The Sandcastle documentation generator, which utilizes the Pandoc library, is licensed under the GNU GENERAL PUBLIC LICENSE, Version 2.
+A copy of that LICENSE can be found in the sandcastle/ folder.

 ## Contributing